Skip to main content

 Moss Beach Tide Pools

-The Fitzgerald Marine Reserve, which is situated north of Pillar Point Harbor and Mavericks, is the greatest place to discover tidal pools in Moss Beach.
+The Fitzgerald Marine Reserve, situated north of Pillar Point Harbor and Mavericks, is the greatest place to discover tidal pools in Moss Beach.
 This reserve, which is about 20 miles south of San Francisco, works to safeguard the diverse and delicate marine life that lives along the Moss Beach shoreline and beyond.
-The Fitzgerald Marine Reserve is made up of a three-mile beach, erosive cliffs, marsh, cypress and eucalyptus woods, and tidal pool habitat.
+The Fitzgerald Marine Reserve comprises a three-mile beach, erosive cliffs, marsh, cypress and eucalyptus woods, and tidal pool habitat.

 Pacifica Tide Pools